jawahar273/bm/README.rst

 ^^^^^^

 Sentry is an error logging aggregator service.
 You can sign up for a free account at  https://sentry.io/signup/?code=cookiecutter  or download and host it yourself.
-The system is setup with reasonable defaults, including 404 logging and integration with the WSGI applic
+The system is setup with reasonable defaults, including 404 logging and integration with the WSGI.

 .. note::

-   Important part for working
+   Important part for working in production.

 Seeds for DB
 ^^^^^^^^^^^^